mvcguy/NextRepository/README.md

 The query, non-query and bulk insert methods uses separate SqlCommands, connection & transaction that would avoid throwing exceptions like 'There is already an open DataReader associated with this Command...'

 The Non-Query & BulkInsert provides support to have pre and post operations with in same transaction.
 The unit tests demonstrates this as well.

+# Cache Support

+Cache support is added to MS Sql Repository.

+It means if the usedCache flag is set in the repository, then all the select queries will be cached.
+The caches will be dropped/invalidated as soon as the repository sees an insert/update/delete operation against a similar table for which caches has been generated.

+The cache support is demonstrated using Unit Tests, and also through the web sample that is provided along with the solution.

+Your feedback is highly appreciated.
+Please write to me @@ me.shahidali@hotmail.com